-- Do not operate the vehicle with a low power steering pump fluid level.
-See Checking and adding power steering fluid in the Maintenance and Specifications chapter. - Some noise is normal during operation.
+- Do not operate the vehicle with a low power steering pump fluid level (below the MIN mark on the reservoir). - Some noise is normal during operation.
 If the noise is excessive, check for low power steering pump fluid level before seeking service by your authorized dealer. - Heavy or uneven steering efforts may be caused by low power steering pump fluid level.
-Check for low power steering pump fluid level before seeking service by your authorized dealer. - Do not fill the power steering pump reservoir above the maximum level, as this may result in leaks from the reservoir.
-See Checking and adding power steering fluid in the Maintenance and Specifications chapter.
+Check for low power steering pump fluid level before seeking service by your authorized dealer. - Do not fill the power steering pump reservoir above the MAX mark on the reservoir, as this may result in leaks from the reservoir.